unbalancedparentheses/emacs-lunfardo/README.md

 ### Features

-Here's a list of functionality provided by [Lunfardo](https://github.com/bbatsov/projectile):
+Here's a list of key bindings

 Keybinding         | Command
 -------------------|------------------------------------------------------------